opengd/racktables-ansible-dynamic-inventory/README.md

 ### Prerequisites

-To run this script you will need PHP and the PHP cURL module.
+To run this script you will need PHP and the PHP cURL module and the php-xml module.

 ```
+#How to install Prerequisites on Ubuntu

+# Update apt
+sudo apt-get update

+# Install php curl module for PHP on Ubuntu
+sudo apt-get install php-curl

 # Install php curl module for PHP 7.2 on Ubuntu
 sudo apt-get install php7.2-curl

+#Install php xml module PHP on Ubuntu
+sudo apt-get install php-xml

+#Install php xml module PHP 7.2 on Ubuntu
+sudo apt-get install php7.2-xml
 ```

 ### Installing